awsdocs/amazon-kendra-developer-guide/doc_source/API_SeedUrlConfiguration.md

 Provides the configuration information for the seed or starting point URLs to crawl\.

  *When selecting websites to index, you must adhere to the [Amazon Acceptable Use Policy](https://aws.amazon.com/aup/) and all other Amazon terms\.
-Remember that you must only use Amazon Kendra Web Crawler to index your own webpages, or webpages that you have authorization to index\.*
+Remember that you must only use Amazon Kendra Web Crawler to index your own web pages, or web pages that you have authorization to index\.*

 ## Contents<a name="API_SeedUrlConfiguration_Contents"></a>